 The app industry is exploding, and now is a great time for anyone to get on board!

-Worldwide customer spending on app subscriptions, in-app purchases, and premium apps reached $19 billion on Apple’s App Store and $10.3 billion on Google Play Store in the third quarter of 2020.
-And what’s more, the global app economy is estimated to be worth $6.3 trillion in 2021.
+Worldwide customer spending on app subscriptions, in-app purchases, and premium apps reached $31.6 billion in the third quarter of 2022.
+And what’s more, the App market volume is estimated to reach $614 billion by 2026.

 If these numbers tell you anything, it’s that building a useful and popular app will certainly make you lots of money.
 However, you should know that over 1000 apps are launched daily on Apple’s App Store and triple that number of apps uploaded daily on Google Play Store.

 This is a hugely competitive market, and how do you make your mark in the app industry?
 If you have a solid app idea, take the next few minutes to learn how to develop an app idea and turn it into a successful enterprise.

 Building and selling a great app is a lot like starting a business, and one thing a successful app and a successful business have in common is that they solve real problems for people.

 One of the worst ways to build an app is to come with a “fantastic idea,” build it and present it to the market, hoping that people will love it.